ekodidik/ojs2-ici-export-plugin/README.md

 # Copernicus Citation Index XML export plugin for OJS 2.4x
 This plug-in allows the journal manager to export issues' metadata as an XML file for Index Copernicus International (ICI) indexing.
 It follows the XML scheme from ICI (https://journals.indexcopernicus.com/ic-import.xsd).

 This plugin is mainly developed for OJS 2.4.8x.
-However, It may work at other 2.4x OJS versions.
+However, It may work in other 2.4x OJS versions.

 # Installation